Syazwan Buhari: Young Lions

 Syazwan began his professional football career with Garena Young Lions in the S. League in 2010.

 Geylang International

 In 2016, Syazwan signed for Geylang International and was the first choice goalkeeper for the club.

 Tampines Rovers

 Following the conclusion of the 2017 S.League season, it was announced that Syazwan had signed for local giants Tampines Rovers on a 2-year contract.
-He is expected to take the place of departing No. 1 Izwan Mahbud, who had sealed a move to Thai League 2 side Nongbua.
+He is expected to take the place of departing No. 1 Izwan Mahbud, who had sealed a move to Thai League 2 side Nongbua Pitchaya.

 Syazwan won his first trophy in the 2019 Singapore Cup when he played through the game with a dislocated finger.